Padanian Etruria: History

 Consequently, as in Tuscany, the cities they founded in the Po valley and along the Adriatic coast formed a Dodecapolis (a federation or league of twelve cities), but, as for the original Etruscan Dodecapolis, we do not really know which cities were part of it.
 Inside Padanian Etruria, it is supposed they were Felsina (Bologna), Spina and Marzabotto, while we can only guess about Ravenna, Cesena, Rimini, Modena, Parma, Piacenza, Mantua and possibly, but improbably, Milan.

 The founder of these cities and of their League had been Ocnus, brother or son of Aulestes, according some authors, Tarchon according to others.
 More probably, as the archaeological evidence suggests, both the traditions have to be accepted but must also be ascribed to two different moments of profound change in the political and economic framework of the Padanian Etruria.

 A "First etruscan colonization," referred to the legendary Tarchon, can be traced to the early Iron Age (9th century BC).
 It was aimed to find new lands for agricultural uses; a "Second colonization", dated to the mid-6th century BC, can be attributed to the as much legendary Ocnus.
-The latter "colonization" involved the reorganization of the entire Padanian region in order to increase its utility for the etruscan businesses and trades.
+The latter "colonization" involved the reorganization of the entire Padanian region in order to increase its utility for the Etruscan businesses and trades.

-During the 6th century BC Etruria experienced significant social, political and economic transformations.
+During the 6th century BCE Etruria experienced significant social, political and economic transformations.
 The formative process of the city-states had concluded, within these polities the power of the great aristocratic families was matched and then replaced by that of a new social class of men whose wealth was based mainly on trade.

 The protagonists of this process were people of the northern cities of Tuscany.
 The Padanian Etruria is transformed in best way to serve the new commercial purposes: the trade routes are reinforced and developed, the previous settlements became real cities, better linked amongst them by a closer collaborative relationship, developing in an effective etruscan Dodecapolis.